MicrosoftDocs/azure-devops-yaml-schema/task-reference/vsbuild-v1.md

 **`clean`** - **Clean**<br>
 Type: boolean.
 Default value: false.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Set to False if you want to make this an incremental build.
+This setting might reduce your build time, especially if your codebase is large.
+This option has no practical effect unless you also set Clean repository to False.

+Set to True if you want to rebuild all the code in the code projects.
+This is equivalent to the MSBuild `/target:clean` argument.
 <!-- :::editable-content-end::: -->

 :::moniker-end